Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Conclusions

 \section{Conclusions}

-The greedy method extended to vector-measurement sensor problems, such as the sensor placement problem in PIV data of fluid dynamic fields, is introduced and investigated in this paper.
-The sensor selection problem is solved by the convex approximation method for vector sensor and greedy methods for both scalar-measurement and vector-measurement sensors, where greedy algorithms are shown to be much faster than the convex approximation algorithms.
-The proposed method was validated using the random sensor problem before adopted to PIV data, and the calculation result shows that the proposed method is more effective for the sparse vector-measurement sensor placement than the greedy method for scalar-measurement sensors and the convex approximation method for the vector-measurement sensors.
-The calculation results of PIV data show that the reconstruction error of the greedy method for the vector-measurement sensors is smaller than other methods in ($r=ps$).
-Therefore, the greedy method extended to the vector-measurement sensor problem is illustrated to be more effective sparse sensing than other methods.
+The greedy method extended to vector-measurement-sensor problems, such as the sensor placement problem in PIV data of fluid dynamic fields, is introduced and investigated in this paper.
+The sensor selection problem is solved by the convex approximation method for vector sensors and greedy methods for both scalar-measurement and vector-measurement sensors, where greedy algorithms are shown to be much faster than the convex approximation algorithms.
+The proposed method was validated using the random sensor problem before being adopted for PIV data, and the calculation result shows that the proposed method is more effective for the sparse vector-measurement sensor placement than the greedy method for scalar-measurement sensors and the convex approximation method for vector-measurement sensors.
+The calculation results of PIV data show that the reconstruction error of the greedy method for the vector-measurement sensors is smaller than other methods in the $r=ps$ condition.
+Therefore, the greedy method extended to the vector-measurement-sensor problem is illustrated to be more effective for sparse sensing than other methods.